MaybeBots/Bot-Status/README.md

 ```

-2. Now Copy the following code and add it into your repository:
+2. Now Copy the following code and add it into your repository ( In plugins directory or wherever your plugins exists):
 ```python
 import psutil
 import time